- Bulb tester

 Second, test the Christmas light bulbs with an inexpensive tester, available where holiday lights are sold and online.
 Usually, changing a problem bulb (or tightening it) will fix the entire strand.
 The Christmas light tester will indicate which bulbs are bad and need to be replaced.
 (For the Christmas light tester to work, the lights must be plugged into the electrical outlet correctly-the narrow ‘hot’ blade into the narrow slot and the wide neutral blade into the wide slot.)

-How to Test a Light Bulb: Option 2
+How to Test a Christmas Light Bulb: Option 2

 With other Christmas light testers, you simply touch each bulb.
 You can test an entire strand in a few minutes.
 Sometimes you have two or more defective bulbs, so only identifying one bad bulb may not fix the problem.
 Plus: Check out our ultimate guide to holiday lighting here.